anshulghogre4/js-assignment-2-theme-changer/readme.md

 ### Credits

-- pictures are taken from pexels.com
+- Pictures are taken from pexels.com